 Who am I?
 What am I?
 When am I?
 Where am I?
 How am I?
 Why am I?

-This is the truth about your Self.
+This is the truth of your Self.

-To know your Self, you must do the work of yoga with integrity.
+One way or another, to know your Self, you must do the work of yoga with integrity.

-As the ancient Greek aphorism states: Temet Nosce, “Know Thyself”.
+As the ancient Greek aphorism states: Temet Nosce, “Know Thy-Self”.

-Body – originates from the Old English word bodig, meaning: unknown.
+Body – originates from the Old English word bodig; meaning: unknown.

-Self – originates from the Old English, of Germanic origin, meaning: used to express an emphatic sense of identity [i.e. (I) myself, (her) herself, etc.].
+Self – originates from the Old English, of Germanic origin; meaning: used to express an emphatic sense of identity [i.e. (I) myself, (her) herself, etc.].

-“Truth is One, the wise know it by many names.”
+“Truth is One – the wise know it by many names.”